 The more candidates you have in your pipeline, the more time and energy you’ll need to invest in giving genuine feedback to candidates.
 If you have too many interviews, there simply won’t be enough time to thoroughly share your thoughts.

 It’s crucial to have a good screening mechanism in place.
 This will help you reduce the time spent with people who could have easily been filtered out, while increasing the time you have with quality candidates.
 You’ll be freed up to invest more time treating candidates in a respectful way.

 But sometimes interviewers can be the slowdown blocking you from swiftly coming to a decision about a candidate.
-All recruiters know that the faster they submit their feedback, the better (both to make your process streamlined as well as removing any bias).
-A good ATS helps collect all the feedback in one, centralized location, find one that works for you.
+All recruiters know that the faster they submit their feedback, the better (both to make your recruitment process streamlined as well as removing any bias).
+A good ATS helps collect all the feedback in one, centralized location so find one that works for you.